virt-manager/virt-manager/man/virt-install.rst

     and can be any string, such as the default com.redhat.spice.0 that specifies how the guest will see the channel.

+``--channel qemu-vdagent,target.type=virtio[,target.name=NAME]``
+    Communication channel for QEMU vd agent, using virtio serial (requires 2.6.34 or later host and guest).
+This allows copy/paste functionality with VNC guests.
+Note that the guest clipboard integration is implemented via spice-vdagent, which must be running even when the guest does not use spice graphics.
+NAME is optional metadata that specifies how the guest will see the channel, and should be left as the default com.redhat.spice.0 unless you know what you are doing.

 Use --channel=? to see a list of all available sub options.
 Complete details at https://libvirt.org/formatdomain.html#elementsCharChannel